 It wasn’t that I was miserable every day, but there were things that I knew I needed to change, but just didn’t know how.

-Let me start off by saying quiet time, especially for moms with small children, is a huge sacrifice.
+Let me start off by saying making time for quiet time with God, especially for moms with small children, is a huge sacrifice.
 So exactly when and how much time you’ll spend for your quiet time is going to be different for every mom.

 Just remember, anything worth doing is worth sacrificing for!
 But if you’re not currently in the practice of having a quiet time routine at all, start off small and work your way up.